 I work as an academic, though to be clear, work I do in this space is not related to my employment, and the views here are not those of my employer or its affiliates.
 I teach and research, design curriculum, and create policy.
 I’m a bit of an all-sorts, working across roles in various institutions in my time – with a constant flare for unionism, rebellion, and severe dispassion for the constant structural barriers which prevent transformative change through higher education.

 This project is a space to advance radical thought in a praxis mode – bringing together my values, theory, and my own understanding of the world.
-Commentary on bookmarks is provided as a radical look-in to the way I see the world, and Dispatches offer snapshots of moments in time in a semi-journalistic mode.

 I also publish, particularly in Gramscian social science, in academic journals which relate to the work done in this blog, but, again, not in terms of a relationship to my employers.